mkdecisiondev/devdocs/aws/advanced-topics/webpack/webpack.md

 # Setting Up Webpack in a Repository

 When using AWS, it is useful to write functions and designate resources in a local repository, then to use a command line script to deploy functions and set up the resources with the relevant AWS services all at once.
-This can be done with AWS's CloudFormation service via the AWS command line interface.
+This can be done with AWS's CloudFormation service via the AWS command line interface (CLI).
 However, before you can use CloudFormation in this way, it is important to have the repository set up to use Babel and Webpack.

 ## Babel